webix-hub/gitbook-webix-jet/details/models.md

 }
 ```

-Mind that if you synced a data component to a DataCollection, you must *perform **add/remove** operations on the master collection* while the synced view will reflect these changes automatically.
+Mind that if you synced a data component to a DataCollection, you must *perform **add/remove** operations on the master collection*, while the synced view will reflect these changes automatically.
 Slave views can only update the master.

-###### Shared Data Transport
+#### Shared Data Transport

-To return several types of data and afterwards distribute data chunks to different views, a shared data transport can be used.
+To return several types of data and distribute data chunks to different views, a shared data transport can be used.

-For example, this is the data model for grid:
+For example, this is the data model for a grid:

 ```js
 //models/griddata.js